Are new services the answer to your growth ambitions?

 It could be to break through a plateau, to grow faster, or in response to an opportunity.
 But with every engagement, at some point we’re going to go there.

 It’s a complex one to answer.
-And there’s a lot more nuance than can be captured in a LinkedIn post.
+And there’s a lot more nuance than can be captured in a short blog post.
 But here goes nothing.

 Growth comes first from retaining and growing existing clients.
 Second from winning new clients for the things you’re good at, and innovating better / more impactful ways to do what you already do as you go.

 But the entrepreneurial mind is restless.
 It always wants to do new things.

 Warning!
 Don’t let the adrenalin of dreaming up new things mask the reality – which is that they’re either more likely to fail, or will take A LOT more of your limited time than you think they will.

 Or in MOST instances, both.

 Ask me how I know, and I’ll show you pictures of me with bruises and scars that would have me arrested for sharing.